 Group C: Brazil, Morocco, Haiti, Scotland

 Brazil are five-time champions, and the tournament pressure that has followed them since 2002 does not diminish the fact that they remain one of the most talented squads in the competition.
 The young core â VinĂcius Jr, Rodrygo, Endrick â has the quality to win this group, and the opening match against Morocco at MetLife will set the tone.
 Morocco's 2022 semifinal was not a fluke, and they will push Brazil hard, but finishing second in this group is not a failure for a team building toward sustained contention.
-Scotland will be organized and physical â a draw against either Brazil or Morocco would be enough to secure a best third-placed finish and passage to the round of 32.
+Scotland will be organized and physical â a draw against either Brazil or Morocco would be enough to qualify through the third-place route.
 Haiti return after 52 years â their presence alone carries weight.

 The call: Brazil top the group.
 Morocco qualify comfortably.
 The best group-stage match of the tournament is Brazil vs Morocco on June 13 at MetLife.